Basic Pickleball Rules

 - Pickleball is played either as doubles (two players per team) or singles; doubles is most common.

 - The same size playing area and rules are used for both singles and doubles.

 - The server’s arm must be moving in an upward arc when the ball is struck.

-- Paddle contact with the ball must be below the server’s waist (navel level).
+- Paddle contact with the ball must not be made above the waist level (navel level).